unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 » :stop: DID does not exist;
 ```

+SHOULD WE NOT PUT THE ERROR MESSAGE IN THE DOC ?

 #### Step 3 - Register it on the chain ####

-> :warning: *Pre-requisite*: You need a **uns.network** account with enough UNS (SPECIFY PRICE HERE ?
-LINK TO IT ?)
+> :warning: *Pre-requisite*: You need a **uns.network** account with enough UNS
 >
 > This step writes a transaction on the **uns.network** blockchain.
 It requires a blockchain account with enough funds to pay for the transaction.

-To claim a @unikname (and its associated DID), one must register the @unikname on **uns.network**.
+To claim a @unikname (and its associated DID), one must register the @unikname on the **uns.network** blockchain.

-Here again, the [Command Line Interface](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) provides a method to do so:
+Here again, the [CLI](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) provides a method to do so:

 ```bash
 $ uns unik:create --explicitValue {explicitValue} --type [individual|organization|network] --coupon {coupon}
 ```

+SHOULD WE REMOVE THE COUPON HERE ?

-The user will be prompted to enter their passphrase [LINK TO UNS SPEC HERE ?] to sign the transaction.
+The user will be prompted to enter their [passphrase](https://docs.uns.network/uns-network-key-concepts/cryptography-overview.html#passphrase) to sign the transaction.
 This authenticates the transaction.

 Example of successful output: